1. Home

 Do I need a Level 2 or a Level 3 survey?

-If the property is older or is in need of alterations or renovations, then you will need a Level 3 Survey.
+If the property is older, uses specialist materials, or needs alterations or renovations, then you will need a Level 3 Survey.
 This is a full structural survey that can identity any issues and ongoing maintenance the property may need in the future.

 If the property is newer and in relatively good condition, then the less detailed Level 2 Survey will highlight any significant issues with the property based on a visual inspection.

-Is it worth doing a Level 3 Building Survey?
+Is it worth doing a Level 3 survey?

 A Level 3 Survey is the most detailed report.
 It can give you peace of mind that you are aware of the current or potential issues with the property.
 If any issues are found during the survey it can allow you to renegotiate on the price.
 Or the seller can agree to complete any repairs before you move in.